Escondido Lakes & Open Space

 Hikes begin at the Daley Ranch La Honda Drive entrance unless otherwise noted.
 Bring water, hat, sunscreen, and treaded footwear.
 All trails include steep and/or slippery sections.
 Do not leave valuables in your car.
-Steady rain cancels a hike.
-The hike schedule is also available at www.escondido.org and www.visitescondido.com.
+Steady rain cancels activities unless otherwise described.
+The hike schedule is also available at www.visitescondido.com.
 Please note that drinking water is not available in many areas so carry a sufficient supply.

 Meet at the Queen Califia Parking Lot.
 For all ages.
 Easy hike.

-Approximately 1 mile from the La Honda entry is the Historic Daley Ranch House.
-On the 2nd Sunday of every month from 11:00 a.m. to 2:00 p.m. the Ranch House is open to the public, at which time Ranger Staff and Docents provide information and insights into the history of the ranch.
+Approximately one mile from the La Honda entry is the Historic Daley Ranch House.
+On the 2nd Sunday of every month from 11:00 a.m. to 2:00 p.m., the Ranch House is open to the public, at which time Ranger Staff and Docents provide information and insights into the history of the ranch.
 Steady rain cancels.

-Come look at the Moon!
+Galaxies, Nebulas, the Moon, Oh My!
+We may see Jupiter until it sets ~6:30 p.m., and Saturn until it sets ~8:00 p.m..
 Park in the Daley Ranch La Honda parking lot and walk into Dixon Lake, where San Diego Astronomy Association Astronomers will be at the Hilltop Picnic Area

 Join senior tracker and Daley Ranch Tracking Team leader, Denise Harter, for an easy wildlife tracking walk.
 Look for animal tracks, scat, and other evidence on the trail that coyotes, bobcats, raccoons, deer and other seldom-seen wildlife have been in the area!
 We will meet at the La Honda parking lot and take a short hike to one or two good tracking locations close by.
 The hike will last between one-and-a-half to two hours depending on how much we find!
 Older children are welcome.
 Please remember to bring water and wear appropriate clothing (layers, hat, sturdy shoes).